 Net Control 2

-This not well known software has all the main features of the big players in the market but also worth a quick look and they have a good demonstration video on their website to give you a basic run down of some of the main features.
+This not well known software has all the main features of the big players in the market but also worth a quick look.
+Not as popular at some of the others but they have a good demonstration video on their website to give you a basic run down of how it works.